dotnet/docs/docs/architecture/containerized-lifecycle/Docker-application-lifecycle/containers-foundation-for-devops-collaboration.md

 These challenges create new demands when using DevOps tools, so you'll have to define new processes in your DevOps activities, and find answers for the following type of questions:

-- Which tools can I use for development, CI/CD, management and operations?
+- Which tools can I use for development, CI/CD, management and operations??

 - How can my company manage errors in containers when running in production?

-- How can I change pieces of my software in production with minimum downtime?
+- How can we change pieces of our software in production with minimum downtime?

-- How can I scale and monitor my production system?
+- How can we scale and monitor our production system?

-- How can I include the testing and deployment of containers in my release pipeline?
+- How can we include the testing and deployment of containers in our release pipeline?

-- How can I use Open Source tools/platforms for containers in Microsoft Azure?
+- How can we use Open Source tools/platforms for containers in Microsoft Azure?

 If you can answer all those questions, you'll be better prepared to move your applications (existing or new apps) to Docker containers.